HOW SSVP OMAHA SERVES:

 THRIFT STORESAt SSVP Omaha, our thrift stores are more than just places to shop – they’re community lifelines.
 Offering quality clothing, furniture, home décor, and more at deeply discounted prices, they help families stretch limited budgets and get the most value from every dollar.
 Behind the scenes, our dedicated thrift store management team works hand-in-hand with SSVP Conferences, Vincentians, and the District Office to ensure that our mission reaches everyone who needs it.
 Through these partnerships, neighbors in need can receive free vouchers to access essential – and often higher-cost – household items.
 We also provide similar support for unhoused neighbors moving into permanent housing, helping them furnish their new apartments with furniture, bedding, and other necessities.
 Click HERE for complete information regarding SSVP Omaha's Thrift Stores.

-HOMELESS OUTREACH
+HOMELESS & STREET OUTREACH

-Beyond providing food and clothing, SSVP staff and volunteers offer a wide range of compassionate outreach ministries to neighbors experiencing homelessness through the District Office’s Holy Family Center.
-On weekday afternoons, our Community Room serves as a welcoming daytime drop-in center where guests can rest indoors, charge their phones, use the restroom, and connect with essential services.
-Holy Family also operates as a warming center during the winter months and a cooling center during periods of extreme summer heat, offering safety and relief during dangerous weather conditions.
+Beyond providing food and clothing, staff and volunteers with the Society of St. Vincent de Paul offer a wide range of compassionate outreach services primarily to men and women experiencing homelessness, as well as to other neighbors who are struggling through the District Office’s Holy Family Center.
+Year-round, the program provides essential support such as food, water, clothing, and personal care items.
+During warmer months, outreach expands to include ice and frozen treats, and throughout the year, special gatherings like the annual Christmas banquet and summer picnic help foster connection and dignity.
+Holy Family also serves as a warming center during the winter months and a cooling center during periods of extreme summer heat, offering safety and relief during dangerous weather conditions.

-In addition to these daily services, we regularly distribute water, bags of ice, and frozen treats to our neighbors, and host special meals throughout the year, including our annual Christmas banquet.
-Our outreach also extends beyond the building, as staff visit unhoused and unsheltered neighbors in encampments to deliver critical necessities such as food, water, blankets, and fuel – meeting immediate survival needs while maintaining a consistent, compassionate presence.
+This care extends beyond the center itself, as staff regularly visit encampments to deliver critical supplies including food, water, blankets, and fuel – meeting immediate needs while maintaining a consistent, compassionate presence.
 Through these personal and ongoing connections, staff and volunteers build trust and help individuals take meaningful steps toward stability.
 When neighbors are ready to move into housing, our outreach staff work closely with – and rely on – the dedicated management team at the Society’s Thrift Stores to provide free in-store vouchers.
 This support allows the neighbors to furnish their new apartments with furniture, bedding, and other household essentials, transforming empty spaces into welcoming homes and supporting lasting, dignified paths out of homelessness.
-Click HERE for a list of material donations needed for our Homeless Outreach Program. |
+Click HERE for a list of material donations needed for our Homeless & Street Outreach Program.
+Winter Coat Giveaway